Radot1/POSPal/DEVELOPMENT_LOG.md

 ### FEATURE: Unified Connection Indicator & Simple Mode Heartbeat

 **Root Cause:**
-- SSE errors kept lastSSEEventTime populated, so the health check still saw �recent� events and flipped the gear back to live.
+- SSE errors kept lastSSEEventTime populated, so the health check still saw “recent” events and flipped the gear back to live.
-- Polling failures were logged but didn�t clear the SSE heartbeat timestamp, reinforcing the false positive.
+- Polling failures were logged but didn’t clear the SSE heartbeat timestamp, reinforcing the false positive.

 **Solution (pospalCore.js):**
-- Reset lastSSEEventTime whenever the EventSource hits error, isn�t open, or when fallback polling throws.
+- Reset lastSSEEventTime whenever the EventSource hits error, isn’t open, or when fallback polling throws.
-- Guard SSE/polling status updates so we don�t override a true OFFLINE state.
+- Guard SSE/polling status updates so we don’t override a true OFFLINE state.
 - Ensure the polling loop only moves back to polling after a successful fetch.

 Result: Table-mode gear transitions cleanly to Connected ?
 Degraded ?
 Offline and remains red until the server responds again.